impermeable/waterproof-editor/documentation/UsingWaterproofEditor.md

 The schema `WaterproofSchema` defined in [`src/schema/schema.ts`](../src/schema/schema.ts) follows from the above grammar.

-### WaterproofMapping

-The `WaterproofMapping` that is constructed is responsible for translating [ProseMirror positions](https://prosemirror.net/docs/guide/#doc.indexing) into an offset position into the document string.

 ### WaterproofEditorConfig

 The `WaterproofEditorConfig` object is used to configure an `WaterproofEditor` instance.
 The user is required to supply: